 However, I find most of my inspiration in fashion, which is odd if you knew my fashion style.
-I am not very fashionable, I am a jeans and tank top type of person.
-In fashion, my inspiration comes from the various textures, patterns, pleating and stitching.
+I am not very fashionable, I am jeans and tank top type of person.
+In fashion, my inspiration comes from the various textures, patterns, pleating, and stitching.
 I adore and find most of my inspiration with vintage clothing, such as the gingham cake, but am just as amazed at the haute couture and how they stretch the limits and create new rules about fashion.

 ACD: What tool could you not live without?

-RS: I have three tools that I could not live without: a sharp cutting tool, my large stainless steel rolling pin, and my stainless steel ball tool in various sizes.
+RS: I have three tools that I could not live without a sharp cutting tool, my large stainless steel rolling pin, and my stainless steel ball tool in various sizes.
 I am a stickler for sharp clean edges and can be found using many different types of blades in one project.
 I also am not fond of rolling out fondant and covering cakes, so the big stainless steel rolling pin helps me achieve my least favorite task just a little quicker and with a little less pain.
 My favorite ball tools are the Colette Peters medium and extra large.
 I am not a fan of frilly flowers.
-These two tools together lets me thin the edge of each petal while carefully controlling how frilly it is.
+These two tools together let me thin the edge of each petal while carefully controlling how frilly it is.

 ACD: Who inspires you as a cake artist?
 Who are your cake heroes?